PortaText/php-sdk/README.md

 By default, the client will use the [NullLogger](http://www.php-fig.org/psr/psr-3/#1-4-helper-classes-and-interfaces).

 ## Authenticating
 You can authenticate to the endpoints by using your API key or your username/password.
-This translated to either set
+This translates to either doing this:

 ```php
 $client->setApiKey($apiKey);
 ```

-Or
+Or this:

 ```php
 $client->setCredentials($username, $password);